afistoli/46120-PiWE/week13_final_presentations/README.md

 ## Who you should submit feedback for

-The diagram below shows (1) the three teams you submit feedback forms for and (2) which BOR you should enter in Week 13.

 The course evaluation results showed that students did not find it beneficial to give feedback to teams who did different projects, so we have split according to project.
-Teams in BORs with 4 teams (i.e., BORs 3 through 6) should submit feedback for the other 3 teams in the same room.
-Teams in BORs 1 and 2 should review the other 2 teams in their BOR PLUS 1 extra team ("Review 3").
+The diagram below shows who reviews whom and which BOR you should enter during class.

+* If you are in a BOR with 3 teams total:
+  * Review the 2 other teams in your BOR PLUS the 1 team listed in "Review 3" column.
+  * E.g., Soul Finders reviews Breeze-Tech, Lightning McTeam, and La Bombas del Diablo.
+* If you are in a BOR with 4 teams total and Review 1/Review 2 is empty:
+  * Review the 3 other teams in your BOR.
+  * E.g., Stop Fucking Spiders reviews WindWizards, codingteam and Crypto-Mania.
+* If you are in a BOR with 4 teams total and Review 1/Review 2 is NOT empty:
+  * Review the 3 teams listed in the "Review" columns.
+  * E.g., Los Programadores reviews WindGPT, WindFusion and FatalError.

 ![Who reviews whom](who-reviews-whom.png)